Consensys/doc.teku/docs/concepts/merge.md

 You can run Teku as a consensus client with:

-- Any execution client on Mainnet
+- Any execution client on Mainnet.
-- Any execution client on a testnet
+- Any execution client on a testnet.
-- Besu on Mainnet
+- Besu on Mainnet.
-- Besu on a testnet
+- Besu on a testnet.

 ## Execution and consensus clients